 Crissy Field is an area with a natural park along the beachfront, an ideal location for a morning stroll.
 On Saturday morning The Park Run is held here and is a great opportunity for runners to take part in the 5km race, which appears to be more popular with Europeans than those residing in the city.
-Adam enjoyed taking part during our visit and it was a good opportunity to meet others including Brits also on their holiday.
+Adam enjoyed taking part during our visit and it was a good opportunity to meet others, including Brits also on their holiday.
 It was great to socialise with everyone tucking into a coffee and a doughnut after the race.

 Golden Gate Park

-Reportedly bigger than Central Park in New York and if without a car like us, it may be worth allocating half a day to a day specifically to explore Golden Gate Park.
-It is approximately a 5km walk with the attractions spaced out across the park, therefore quite a distance to walk particularly if you have kids in tow!
+Reportedly bigger than Central Park in New York and, if without a car like us, it may be worth allocating half a day to a day specifically to explore Golden Gate Park.
+It is approximately a 5km walk, with the attractions spaced out across the park, therefore quite a distance to walk particularly if you have kids in tow!
 The park is home to the Botanical Gardens, Japanese Tea Garden, Windmills and the De Young Museum with the majority of these requiring a charge for entry.
-The highlights for me included the pretty Dutch Windmill and the Japanese Tea Garden, which was beautifully designed with the sculptured gardens making you believe for a moment that you are in Japan rather than San Francisco.
+The highlights for me included the pretty Dutch Windmill (my first before I visited Holland) and the Japanese Tea Garden, which was beautifully designed with the sculptured gardens making you believe for a moment that you are in Japan rather than San Francisco.
 Very few food trucks are allowed into Golden Gate Park, therefore it may be advisable to bring your own food or drink if planning a day here.
 Upon visiting we were keen to try the famous Twirl & Dip ice cream; we were not disappointed and went the whole hog ordering a honeycomb and toffee sundae.
 I’d be lying if I didn’t say I haven’t been craving another since returning to the U.K.

-At the height of 1967 The Summer of Love, Haight Ashbury was a beacon for hippies with the likes of Jimi Hendrix living here during this time and young people travelling from all over in the search for peace and love.
-Whilst the flower-power and acid-popping days are over, vintage clothing and second-hand stores remain with colourful tie-dye items and unusual purchases a-plenty.
+At the height of 1967 The Summer of Love, Haight Ashbury was a beacon for hippies with the likes of Jimi Hendrix living here during this time and, young people travelling from all over in the search for peace and love.
+Whilst the flower-power and acid-popping days are over, vintage clothing and second-hand stores remain, with colourful tie-dye items and unusual purchases a-plenty.
 I even managed to pick up some unique items of my own; a Biba-esque billowed sleeve floral shift dress and a brightly coloured printed long skirt.
-We stopped at 1428 Haight Patio Cafe and this served a great selection of breakfasts with further details provided in a food section below.
+We stopped at 1428 Haight Patio Cafe and this served a great selection of breakfasts, with further details provided in a food section below.

 The Painted Ladies

 The famous Painted Ladies are a cluster of Victorian Houses painted in more than three colours, situated adjacent to Alamo Park and are some of the most photographed houses in the city.
-The Mrs Doubtfire house is reasonably close-by on Steiner Street and whilst this has been painted since the film, many visitors to the area have paid homage to the late actor Robin Williams who starred in the film and lived in nearby Tiburon.
+The Mrs Doubtfire house is reasonably close-by on Steiner Street and, whilst this has been painted since the film, many visitors to the area have paid homage to the late actor Robin Williams who starred in the film and lived in nearby Tiburon.
 If you walk down Fell Street, you will find a number of eateries located in Hayes Valley.
 We stopped for an iced tea at Papabubble, which if you haven’t tried one is actually very refreshing and a welcome change from mainstream drinks.
 The David Best Temple in Patricia’s Green in Hayes Valley is a beautiful work of art and is a nice place to enjoy an ice-cream or a bite to eat from one of the takeaway restaurants.

 Fishermans Wharf/Pier 39